top of page

 I am a scientist interested in biodiversity and in the discovery, formal description and classification of the spiders inhabiting our Earth.
 We currently know more than 50,000 spider species, and hundreds more are named each year.
 Finding spiders, mapping theirs distributions, naming them and making them recognizable to other people is an end in itself and allows us to know our biodiversity before it vanishes.
 In addition, it sets the foundations for a multitude of other studies, including conservation, venom biology, biogeography, evolution and comparative biology.

-Currently a CONICET Assistant Researcher at División Aracnología, Museo Argentino de Ciencias Naturales "Bernardino Rivadavia".
+Currently a CONICET Assistant Researcher at División Aracnología, Museo Argentino de Ciencias Naturales "Bernardino Rivadavia" and associate curator at the National Collection of Arachnology.

 Research Interests